Thermal Maps

 Auto Selection of Thermal Hotspots

 However it is hard to know at which time exactly it is midday and evening for a given time of the year.
 Which is why the vario app has an automated selection of hotspots based on the position of the sun.
 The vario app will calculate the time of sunrise and sunset for the current location and time of year and recalculate this whenever your location has changed significantly.
 Simply leave all thermal hotspots (kk7 all all) activated for this automatic selection of hotspots.
+In case no seasonal hotspots are available a fallback to all hotspots exists.

 You can check sunrise and sunset times also under Settings -> Status.